-Tau Lewis uses sewing, carving and assemblage to build intricate sculptures and quilts that engage with personal and historical trauma.
+Tau Lewis sews, builds and assembles intricate sculptures and quilts that engage with personal and historical trauma.
 Using found materials such as recycled leather, the artist explores the transference of energy and emotion that occurs when an object is made by hand.
 Responding to the legacy of the Black diaspora, Lewis's recent textile works - described by the artist as "celestial bodies" - act as spiritual conduits between the past, present and future.
 The transformative quality of Lewis' work speaks to her interest in outsider artists from the Black South.
-She explains that "objects [which] come from the postslavery era are made largely out of debris and refuse and garbage.
+She explains that "objects [which] come from the post-slavery era are made largely out of debris and refuse and garbage.
 I consider them fossils containing the emotional generational DNA of the entire community.
 I believe that by studying certain art objects and tendencies toward new thinking in the black community, you can learn a lot about mobility, pictorial memory, trauma and how to recover."